-- If you are interested in a Women, Gender, Sexuality Studies major, talk with one of the advisors in the office and/or a faculty member (208 Bartlett, 545-1922).
+- If you are interested in a Women, Gender, Sexuality Studies major, talk with the advisor in the office and/or a faculty member (208 Bartlett, 545-1922).
 In addition to the staff advisors, each major has a faculty sponsor to guide their academic program.
-Program staff or faculty assist students in choosing an appropriate sponsor.
+Department staff or faculty assist students in choosing an appropriate sponsor.

 - Women, Gender, Sexuality Studies maintains an open admissions policy, but requires: a completed application form (attached) that outlines your intended course of study and is signed by your sponsor, and attendance at an orientation session.

 - Talk with an advisor in the office to choose a sponsor.
 Meet with the faculty member to discuss your program and have them sign your application.
 Leave a copy of the form with your sponsor for their future reference.

 - Get your paperwork in as early as possible.
 We suggest by October 31st in the fall and April 1st in the spring.